Planning a funeral: the first steps you need to take

 Planning the ceremony

 It’s now time to work out the order of service and how the church or memorial location will be decorated.
-This involves finding an officiant, choosing readings and who will read them, appointing a eulogist and finalising musical choices for throughout the service.
+This involves finding an officiant, choosing readings and who'll read them, appointing a eulogist and finalising musical choices for throughout the service.
 Here’s a step by step guide to writing and giving a eulogy.

 When it comes to planning the ceremony, many choices need to be made.
 There are small scale choices like decorations, to large scale ones such as if the body will be present.